One to one relationship in laravel

 Here, We will create an Employee and Address table.
 Both tables will be connected using one to one relationship.
 We will create model migration and relations for those tables.

-Create New Laravel Application
+Create a new Laravel Application

-Let's start with creating a fresh Laravel application for this example.
+Let’s start with creating a fresh Laravel application for this example.
 If you already have an existing application then you can skip this step.
 As you know you can create a new Laravel application with composer using one of the below commands.
-So open your terminal and enter below command:
+So open your terminal and enter the below command:

 laravel new NAME